lalatendu65/e-commerce_dev/README.md

 This is an e-commerce API built using Express.js and MongoDB

 ***Features**:
 User registration and authentication

-Create and manage product
+Create and manage products
-Add the product to Cart
+Add products to the cart

-Admin management for product
+Admin management for products

 **Prerequisites**:

 Before you begin, ensure you have met the following requirements:
 Node.js (v18 or higher)

-MongoDB :(local installation or a cloud database)
+MongoDB: You can use either a local installation or a cloud MongoDB database (e.g., MongoDB Atlas)

-npm (Node package manager)
+npm: Node package manager

 **Installation**:

-Clone the repository:git clone https://github.com/yourusername/event-booking-api.git
+Clone the repository:git clone https://github.com/lalatendu65/e-commerce_dev.git

 Navigate to the project directory:cd e-commerce_dev